Welcome to Zhuang Li’s Personal Website

 Research Interests

-• Large language model safety and evaluation
+• LLM safety and evaluation

 • Structured NLP and semantic parsing